allistermaguire/Home-Assistant-wundergroundpws/custom_components/wundergroundpws/sensor.wundergroundpws.markdown

       description: "You must enter a Personal Weather Station ID.
 The station id will be used to display current weather conditions."
       required: true
       type: string
+    name:
+      description: "Personalized name for Weather Station and/or forecast.
+If not specified will default to Weather Station ID or Coordinates."
+      required: false
+      type: string
     numeric_precision:
       description: Required - Show PWS data as integer or decimal
       required: true - Value of 'none' or 'decimal'
       type: string
     lang:
       description: Specify the language that the API returns.
 The current list of all Wunderground language codes is available  at https://docs.google.com/document/d/13HTLgJDpsb39deFzk_YCQ5GoGoZCO_cRYzIxbwvgJLI/edit#).
 If not specified, it defaults to English (en-US).
       required: false